 Nebraska Spatial Data Infrastructure.
 This initiative promotes coordination of geospatial data and GIS programs, guides policy, provides guidance on data accuracy requirements, coordinates dissemination of data through NebraskaMAP, and strengthens data sharing through partnerships to ensure access to quality geospatial datasets for governmental business needs and the public.
-This will be further strengthened with the passing of the National Geospatial Data Act of 2018.
-Partnerships and more than \$4 million dollars in contributions have been finalized to complete LiDAR elevation acquisition for the state to be completed in 2017.
-LiDAR acquisition has been completed and data delivered in 2018.
-The state of Nebraska now has complete LiDAR coverage.
-The GIS Council is reviewing the GIS standards because of changes in technologies and applications.
-The OCIO GIO team has consolidated all GIS server licenses from various agencies into a Statewide GIS Enterprise Platform
+The state of Nebraska has complete LiDAR coverage and several Federal agencies are funding a refresh of some of the early LIDAR collections (2009-2011) in the state, to upgrade the data to match the recent LIDAR Collections.
+The GIS Council is continues to review the GIS standards because of changes in technologies and applications.
+The OCIO GIO team has rolled out the Statewide GIS Enterprise Platform for agencies to use.
+The OCIO GIO team and agencies have been working on developing and updating internal and public facing web mapping applications and dashboard applications.
+The OCIO GIO team worked with Department of Health and Human Services to develop and support the Nebraska COVID 19 dashboard.

 Digital Education.
 The primary objective of the Digital Education Initiative is to promote the effective and efficient integration of technology into the instructional, learning, and administrative processes and to utilize technology to deliver enhanced digital educational opportunities to students at all levels throughout Nebraska on an equitable and affordable basis.
-The Education Council and the Community Council created a joint work group to research and recommend interventions to improve the equity of access for digital learners.
-The Office of the CIO is partnering with the Nebraska Library Commission on grant writing and administration to improve student equity of access to the internet through their public libraries.
+NITC staff assisted the Nebraska Department of Education as it developed the Hierarchy of Digital Learning Needs and CARES Act guidance for Nebraska school districts and private schools in an attempt to address the Homework Gap.
+NITC staff partnered with the Nebraska Library Commission and Public Service Commission as the NUSF-117 Nebraska Special Construction Matching Fund program was created to incentivize new fiber construction for public libraries in rural areas.

 Network Nebraska.
 Participants in Network Nebraska are reducing costs and stimulating investment in Nebraska's telecommunications infrastructure.
-During the 2016-2018 time period, Network Nebraska grew its membership by one public library system.
-The demand for Internet has increased by 43% as the unit cost has decreased by 28% over this same period.
-The Education Council partnered with Doane University to conduct a Department of Homeland Security Cyber Resiliency workshop for Network Nebraska members.
+During the 2018-2020 time period, the K-20 demand for Internet has increased by 27% as the unit cost has decreased by 68% over this same period.
+The Office of the CIO worked with the State Purchasing Bureau and education entities across the State to competitively procure 260 fiber Ethernet circuits with the largest RFP in the 14-year history of Network Nebraska.
+The Education Council is in the process of preparing a report to the NITC called "Nebraska K-20 Educational Activities and Response to the COVID-19 Pandemic".